Doist/bitmapist/README.markdown

-bitmapist: a powerful analytics library for Redis (bitmaps based)
+bitmapist: a powerful analytics library for Redis
 =================================================================

 This Python library makes it possible to implement real-time, highly scalable analytics that can answer following questions: